The Guide to Hog Hunting in Texas

 A poor deer hunting trip can turn into a great hog hunting trip in Texas.
 Once the sun falls down, stay in the blind and the odds are that hogs will come walking up to your deer feeder.
 Bring along some quality hog hunting lights, and you're in for a fun night hunting trip.
 For best results, there are several wild hog bait attractants that area easy to make.

-Hogs can be easily spooked by certain wavelengths of light, so it's best to read our guide on buying the best hog hunting lights prior to choosing your next light setup.
+Hogs can be easily spooked by certain wavelengths of light, but we've gone into detail on the science behind this in our guide to buying the best hog hunting lights.